SpaceAttay3154518/SecondBrain/BACKEND_FRONTEND_INTEGRATION.md

 # Backend-Frontend Integration Setup

 ## Overview
-This document describes the working integration between the Nuxt 3 frontend and Spring Boot backend with Firebase Authentication.
+This document describes the working integration between the Nuxt 3 frontend and Spring Boot backend with Firebase Authentication and AI Model service.

 ## Architecture